1180.83 – Vanilla Yoghurt

 Heuristics: #11, check all possibilities, and #3, make a chart.

-a. as a class activity, with homework.
-As we read the problem together, the students will doubtless get off on a tangent about the yogurt.
+Using the Problem with Students: As we read the problem together, the students will doubtless get off on a tangent about the yogurt.
 This is fine; let them go.
 But eventually I'll have to have them to start to work, and either they'll realize that they need a list of possibilities or I can gently steer them in that direction.
 They may feel that there are just too many possibilities to list, but I ask them what else can we do?
 Besides, some can be left out as biologically impossible (amusing to identify).

 I might help them get the list up on the board, or I might turn them loose on the problem, either as class work or overnight, without giving any further suggestions about adding up the triples or finding out why that information isn't enough.